 5. How to keep writing

-One way to retain a clear structure while drafting is to borrow a practice from outlining and incorporate subheadings into your essay (I will show you an example).
+One way to retain a clear structure while drafting is to borrow a practice from outlining and incorporate subheadings into your essay.

 You can use these as a temporary organizational aid in your draft, or you could incorporate them as permanent headings for your essay's sections.